timauraq/PasswordStrengthIndicatorForMendix/README.md

 ## Data Source

-- Password: The new password string attibute.
+- Password: The new password string attribute.
 - Minimum password length: The minimum number of characters permissible in the password.
 - Requires digit: Whether the password must contain a digit character.
 - Requires mixed case: Whether the password must contain lower and upper case letters.